Louise Quinn: Senior

-Quinn made her senior bow in February 2008, as a last-minute substitute for Niamh Fahey in a 4–1 friendly win over Poland at John Hyland Park in Baldonnel, Dublin.
+Quinn made her senior bow in February 2008, as a last-minute substitute for Niamh Fahey in a 4–1 friendly win over Poland at John Hyland Park in Baldonnel, County Dublin.
 In October 2008 Quinn was named in a 22-player squad for the UEFA Women's Euro 2009 qualifying play-off against Iceland, described by Ireland's manager Noel King as: "without doubt, the biggest game in the history of women's football in Ireland."

 In February 2009 Quinn won a second cap after making another substitute appearance, in a 2–0 friendly defeat by France.
 After securing a regular position in the centre of Ireland's defence, Quinn was named the FAI Senior Women's International Player of the Year in 2013.

 Quinn continued to be selected by national team coach Susan Ronan and participated in Ireland's failed 2015 FIFA Women's World Cup qualification campaign.
 On 5 April 2014 in a fixture against Germany at Tallaght Stadium, Quinn's header from Megan Campbell's long throw-in secured a 1–0 lead at half-time.
 This was the first goal the Germans had conceded in the series, but Ireland lost 3–2 when Melanie Leupolz scored an injury time winner.

 Under Ronan's successor Colin Bell, Quinn maintained her national team place.
 She played in Bell's first game in charge, a 2–0 win over the Czech Republic at the 2017 Cyprus Cup on 1 March 2017.
 The following month, Quinn was among a delegation of 13 players who secured substantially improved working conditions for Ireland's female national team players, following a protracted dispute with the Football Association of Ireland.
 After breaking her nose in a 2–0 defeat by Norway in Tallaght, she wore a protective face mask to play in a 1–0 defeat by the same opponents four days later which eliminated Ireland from 2019 FIFA Women's World Cup qualification.

 In 2019 Quinn won the FAI Senior Women's International Player of the Year for a second time, after playing in all of Ireland's games during the calendar year.
 She expressed disappointment and frustration when Colin Bell resigned from his coaching role in June 2019.

 Quinn continued to be an important player for Ireland under Vera Pauw in the UEFA Women's Euro 2022 qualifying Group I and 2023 FIFA Women's World Cup qualification – UEFA Group A campaigns.
 Her winning goal in a 3–2 friendly victory over Australia on 21 September 2021 at Tallaght Stadium arrested a seven-match losing run stretching over 18 months.

 In September 2022 she declared that Ireland had shed their "Spursy" label, after much improved results secured the team's place in the 2023 FIFA Women's World Cup qualification – UEFA play-offs.

-International goals
+Retirement

-Scores and results list Ireland's goal tally first.
+Having not played since October 2024 due to a hip injury, Quinn announced her retirement from professional football on 29 April 2025.